EICR Certificate Cost

 An electrical safety certificate is an electrical report that homeowners might get for their peace of mind, but it's also valuable if you're considering putting your house on the market — as it confirms your home's electricals are working as they should be.

-However, it's a legal requirement for landlords in the UK to regularly get the electricals in their rental properties inspected and tested.
-If landlords aren't compliant with these rules, then they can be fined up to £30,000.
+However, it's a legal requirement for landlords in the UK to regularly get the electrical equipment in their rental properties inspected and tested.
+If landlords aren't compliant with these rules, then they can be fined up to £40,000 in England.

-In either case, the price of an Electrical Installation Condition Report (EICR) is affordable.
-Although it depends on a few key things, you should expect to pay about around £120 for an EICR in the UK.
+The price of an Electrical Installation Condition Report (EICR) is affordable.
+You should expect to pay about around £120 for an EICR in the UK.

 Are you ready for a quote for your job?